Solving High Frequency and Multi-Scale PDEs with Gaussian Processes: Related Work

-Earlier works \citep{graepel2003solving,raissi2017machine} have used the GP for solving linear PDEs with noisy measurement of source terms.
-The recent work \citep{chen2021solving} develops a general approach for solving both linear and nonlinear PDEs. \citet{pmlr-v162-long22a} proposed a GP framework to integrate various differential equations.
-These methods use SE and Mat\'ern kernels and are challenging to capture high-frequency and multi-scale solutions.
-In addition, they cannot scale up to a large number of collocation points due to the huge covariance matrix among the target function and its derivative values.
-The computational advantage of using Kronecker product structures have been realized in~\citep{saatcci2012scalable}, and applied in other tasks, such as nonparametric tensor decomposition~\citep{xu2012infinite}, sparse approximation with massive inducing points~\citep{wilson2015kernel,izmailov2018scalable}, and high-dimensional output regression~\citep{zhe2019scalable}.
-However, in machine learning applications, data is typically not observed at a grid and the Kronecker product has a limited usage.
-By contrast, for PDE solving, it is natural to estimate the solution values on a grid, which opens the possibility of using Kronecker products for efficient computation.
-To our knowledge, our work is the first to realize this benefit and use the Kronecker product structure to efficiently solve PDEs.
+Earlier works \citep{graepel2003solving} have used GP for solving linear PDEs with noisy measurement of source terms. \zhec{In \citep{wang2021bayesian}, the rationale and guarantees of using GP as a prior for PDE solutions are discussed.
+The work also justifies the usage of the product kernel in terms of sample path properties.} The recent work \citep{chen2021solving} develops a general approach for solving both linear and nonlinear PDEs. \citet{pmlr-v162-long22a} proposed a GP framework to integrate various differential equations. \zhec{The recent work \citep{chen2023sparse} uses sparse inverse Cholesky factorization to approximate the kernel matrix so as to handle a large number of collocation points.} These methods use SE and Mat\'ern kernels and are challenging to capture high-frequency and multi-scale solutions. \zhec{The recent work \citep{pfortner2022physics} proposes a physics-informed GP solver for linear PDEs that generalizes weighted residuals.
+In \citep{harkonen2022gaussian}, a GP kernel is constructed via the Ehrenpreis-Palamodov fundamental principle and nonlinear Fourier transform to solve linear PDEs with constant coefficients.
+This work also derives the spectral mixture kernel as an instance of its own kernel design.} The computational advantage of using Kronecker product structures have been realized in~\citep{saatcci2012scalable}, and applied in other tasks, such as nonparametric tensor decomposition~\citep{xu2012infinite}, sparse approximation with massive inducing points~\citep{wilson2015kernel,izmailov2018scalable}, and high-dimensional output regression~\citep{zhe2019scalable}. \zhec{In \citet{wilson2015thoughts} it further points out that if one uses a regular (evenly-spaced), each kernel matrix will has a Toeplitz structure, which can lead to $O(n\log n)$ computation.} However, in machine learning applications, data is typically not observed at a grid and the Kronecker product has a limited usage.
+By contrast, for PDE solving, it is natural to estimate the solution values on a grid, which opens the possibility of using Kronecker products \zhec{combined with GP } for efficient computation. {More general discussions about Bayesian learning and PDE problems are given in \citep{owhadi2015bayesian,cockayne2017probabilistic}.
+Tensor methods used in numerical computation are discussed in \citep{gavrilyuk2019tensor}.}